CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 <br>

-<h2 id="Seventh_Point_Header">Differential expression analysis using ballgown</h2>
+<h2 id="Seventh_Point_Header">Differential expression analysis using Ballgown</h2>
 For many organisms, many of the same genes are expressed in separate cell types, with a variety of phenotype differences a result of the specific isoforms a cell will use.
 Therefore, when performing a differential expression analysis from different parts of one organism (not one species, but a singular organism), it is wise to perform an isoform expression analysis alongside a standard differential expression analysis and combine the results (as we are doing here).
 We will only be performing the isoform expresion analysis. <a href="https://bioconductor.org/packages/release/bioc/html/ballgown.html">Ballgown</a> is a differential expression package for R via Bioconductor ideal for isoform expression analyses.
-Before beginning, you need to secure copy our ballgown directory from Xanadu to your local machine:
+Before beginning, you need to secure copy our ballgown/ directory from Xanadu to your local machine:

 <pre style="color: silver; background: black;">-bash-4.2$ exit
 Connection to transfer.cam.uchc.edu closed.